MicrosoftDocs/azure-docs/articles/active-directory-b2c/tutorial-authenticate-nodejs-webapp-msal.md

 - Under **Name**: `WebAppNode` (suggested)
 - Under **Supported account types**, select **Accounts in any identity provider or organizational directory (for authenticating users with user flows)**.
 - Under **Redirect URI**, select **Web**, and then enter `http://localhost:3000/redirect` in the URL text box
-- Immediately you generate a **Client secret**, record the values as advised as it's shown only once.
+- Immediately you generate a **Client secret**, record the value as advised as it's shown only once.

 At this point, you have the application (client) ID, and client secret, and you've set the app's redirect URI.